jWytrzes/solfran/README.md

 Parts of website that use backend are connected with firestore.
 Valuation form is also using firebase function to validate reCaptcha.

+EDIT: Due to client's request valuation form was deleted and the possibility to edit text on homepage was added.
+There is third branch which contains this changes and it is currently deployed on [https://solfran-d9446.firebaseapp.com](https://solfran-d9446.firebaseapp.com) insetad of the "dev" branch.

 ## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).